vlaghecof/Scrapers/ScraperGoogle/README.md

 "# Scrapers"
-This porjects takes as an imput a product , the scraper will return a list of all objects fitting with that product from emag
+This projects takes as an imput a product , the scraper will return a list of all objects fitting with that product from emag